-- tasks which may take a written, practical or oral form; - class essays, research tasks, assignments, portfolios, log books; - practical tasks and major works; - projects.
+- tasks which may take a written, practical or oral form - class essays, research tasks, assignments, portfolios, log books - practical tasks and major works - projects.

 Students' reports are issued twice each year.
-The reports include information about the student's working profile and their progress in achieving course outcomes.
+The reports include information about the student's working profile, their progress in achieving course outcomes and their course ranks.